openstack/openstack-manuals/doc/config-reference/source/tables/nova-api.rst

      - (Boolean) Operators can turn off the ability for a user to take snapshots of their instances by setting this option to False.
 When disabled, any attempt to take a snapshot will result in a HTTP 400 response ("Bad Request").

+       - **Deprecated**

+         This option disables the createImage server action API in a non-discoverable way and is thus a barrier to interoperability.
+Also, it is not used for other APIs that create snapshots like shelve or createBackup.
+Disabling snapshots should be done via policy if so desired.

    * - ``compute_link_prefix`` = ``None``

      - (String) This string is prepended to the normal URL that is returned in links to the OpenStack Compute API.
 If it is empty (the default), the URLs are returned unchanged.